hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/186__Venkatesh_Murthy.md

 > > > prkriya alone, before arriving at the destination.
 > > >
 > >
-> > Very well said, a thinking I wholeheartedly agree with.​​ This is
+> > Very well said, a thinking I wholeheartedly agree with.
+This is
 > precisely
 > > what I indicated in my earlier post to Adityaji that SDV should land on
 > > aikya without the dream example to stand on its two feet.
 I will reply to